Skip to content

 April 5, 2021

-In our previous article about growing media trials you’ve read about the importance of an adequate preparation of the trial.
+In our previous article about substrate trials you’ve read about the importance of an adequate preparation of the trial.
 Once you’ve got everything set up and have a clear plan you should start focusing on your data collection methods.

-Previous article: How to conduct a trial in 5 steps
+Previous article: How to conduct a substrate trial in 5 steps

-In this article we share some handy tips for data collection during growing media trials to help you make an informed decision.
+In this article we share some handy tips for data collection during substrate trials to help you make an informed decision.

 Make an assessment list